Probate Q&A Series

 • Heirs can demand an accounting of estate assets and debts under G.S.
 28A-21-1.

-• Real property sales require court approval per G.S.
-28A-15-2; heirs may object at the hearing.
+• Real property sales to make assets for payment of debts require an order under G.S.
+28A-15-2; heirs may object in the proceeding.

-• Offering to pay debts yourself can prevent forced sales.
+• Offering to pay debts yourself may help prevent a forced sale.

 • Requesting a bond adds security and accountability for the personal representative.